New Year’s Activities for Kids

-It can seem like such a drag to suggest that you print and do worksheets with your kids over holiday break.
+It can seem like such a drag to suggest that you print and do worksheets with your kids over the holiday break.
 I get it!
-Sometimes the last thing we want to do is more ‘homework.’
-But sometimes these activities can not only break up boredom but have tremendous value too.
+Sometimes, the last thing we want to do is more homework.
+But sometimes, these New Year’s Resolution activities for kids can not only break up boredom but also have tremendous value.

 Kids, depending on their disability, may not be fully processing what is going on around them as far as December 31 and January 1.
 Sure, it’s just another day on the calendar.
 And a time that may include a party.
 But it can be really helpful for kids to have the conversation and not assume that they know.

-I am wildly passionate about parents really pushing their kids as far as self advocacy and self determination.
-And, coming up with either a few New Year’s Resolutions, or taking time to reflect on the previous year can have tremendous impact on that.
+I am wildly passionate about parents really pushing their kids in termsย of self-advocacyย and self-determination.
+Coming up with either a few New Year’s Resolution Activity or taking time to reflect on the previous year can have a tremendous impact on that.

-When self reflection, self critique and self improvement is something you are able to do without consciously thinking about it, we may take it for granted.
+When self-reflection, self-critique, and self-improvement are something you are able to do without consciously thinking about it, we may take them for granted.

 But, some kids do need to be taught everything directly.
 Looking back on a previous year and celebrating accomplishments and making goals can be a tremendously valuable exercise for self determination.